maxicombina/c-calculator/README.md

-A simple calculator written in C.
+# A simple calculator written in C.

+### RATIONALE:
+I did this implementaion because I did not find a nice implemenation of a "full formula" calculator online: I only found simple examples that support only one operator.
+This implementation supports full formulas (limited only by the size of the stack and the queue).

+### FEATURES / KNOWN ISSUES
 Accepts the following operators:
- +: sum
+ * +: sum
- -: sub
+ * -: sub
- *: multiplication
+ * *: multiplication
- /: division
+ * /: division
- %: modulus
+ * %: modulus
- ^: power
+ * ^: power
- (): used to change precedence
+ * (): used to change precedence

 Current implementation is a Proof of Concept, aiming at keeping the code clear.
 As such, it has very strong limitations: